beyondessential/tupaia/packages/ui-chart-components/README.md

 Storybook is an open source tool for developing UI components.
 [https://github.com/storybookjs/storybook](https://github.com/storybookjs/storybook)

-## Material UI
+## Recharts

-The components are mostly built on top of components from the Material UI library. https://material-ui.com.
+The components are mostly built on top of components from the [ReCharts library](https://recharts.org).

 ##### Notes on approach: